As a child growing up in Ireland, tales of Cu Chulainn were a common feature in my bedtime stories.

 In fact, the vast majority of tales and legends that I was told as a kid stem from the rich world of Irish mythology.

 I always loved Cu Chulainn, though!
-The idea that a little kid from Ireland could battle against vast armies of men (and a Pirate Queen!) always got my mind racing.
+The idea that a little kid from Ireland could battle against vast armies of men (and many Irish mythological creatures) always got my mind racing.

 In the guide below, you’ll discover who Cú Chulainn was and you’ll also hear a number of my favourite stories about the mighty warrior.